holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ##### The `Op` Data Type

 The `Op` types that hold the chain entry transform data that is published to different portions of the DHT (formally described in [section four](hwp_4_formal.md#graph-transformation)) are listed below.
-The integrity zome defines a validation callback for the entry and link types it defines, and is called with an `Op` enum variant as its single paramater, which indicates the DHT perspective from which to validate the data.
+The integrity zome defines a validation callback for the entry and link types it defines, and is called with an `Op` enum variant as its single parameter, which indicates the DHT perspective from which to validate the data.
 Each variant holds a struct containing the DHT operation payload:

 * `StoreRecord`: executed by the record (action) authorities to store data.
 It contains the record to be validated, including the entry if it is public.